The Thompsons

-The Thompsons is an independent 2012 horror film directed by the Butcher Brothers (Mitchell Altieri and Phil Flores) and produced by Rob Weston and Travis Stevens.
+The Thompsons is an independent 2012 horror film directed by the Butcher Brothers (Mitchell Altieri and Phil Flores) and produced by Rob Weston of Straightwire Entertainment Group and Travis Stevens of Snowfort Pictures.
 It is a sequel to the Butcher Brothers previous film The Hamiltons.
 It premiered at the London FrightFest Film Festival on August 26, 2012.

 Filmed largely in the UK, several scenes feature The Ringlestone Inn Near Harrietsham, in Kent, south-east of London.

 Premise

 On the run from the law, the vampire family the Hamiltons (now known as the Thompsons) heads to England to find an ancient vampire clan known as the Stuarts.
 Unbeknownst to the Hamiltons, the Stuarts have motives of their own.